Cuba starter pack

 If you don't talk to the locals, you are missing the best part of travel to Cuba.
 Luckily, if you bring an open heart and a curious mind you're in for many lovely conversations.
 Cubans live their lives in the open.
 Your senses come alive in Cuba from the smell of cigars, food, and sea, the sounds of local music, and the sights of cars and buildings that look straight out of times gone by.
 The Cuban culture is casual and welcoming.
 People will teach you dance moves, cook for you, invite you to share a coffee, and offer directions when you need them.
 Take advantage of this and spend time just chatting with people.

-While Cuba isn't well-known as a top foodie destination right now, its becoming one!
-Although you may have to seek out the truly amazing food, its definitely there.
+While Cuba isn't well-known as a top foodie destination right now, it's becoming one!
+Although you may have to seek out the truly amazing food, it is definitely there.
 Take advantage of invitations from locals for home cooked food and eat the meals offered at your casa particular when you travel to Cuba.

-Instead of restaurants, seek out paladars, little places run by locals in their homes.
+Instead of state-run restaurants, seek out paladars, little places run by locals in their homes.
 Since the 1990s people have been allowed to open their homes to others for meals.
-While they typically serve Cuban cuisine, there are some of these tiny eateries opening featuring foreign cuisine like Japanese and Mexican.
-This is the most exciting part of the Cuban food scene, especially as restrictions are lifting that allow people to access a wider diversity of ingredients.
+While they typically serve Cuban cuisine, there are some of these tiny eateries opening featuring foreign

 6. Get Outdoors